13 Aug The Top 20 Graphic Design Tools of 2020

 Let’s start with the classics and Adobe Photoshop is one of those graphic design tools that have been around for the longest time but keeps reinventing itself and dominating the field.
 This is like the bible for photo editing in graphic design.

 You can get Photoshop as a stand-alone, or you can get the complete Adobe Creative Suite which comes with some other goodies, like Illustrator and Premiere.
-Some of its key features are its friendly interface, which is highly customizable, the active synchronization with the Adobe Creative Cloud, and the free availability of this software!
+Some of its key features are its friendly interface, which is highly customisable, the active synchronisation with the Adobe Creative Cloud, and the free availability of this software!

 This is an app exclusively made for iPad, but it’s such an amazing tool for designers because it helps to break down a designer’s steps when he’s illustrating something.
 You can use this app with the Apple Pencil to draw your pictures directly on the iPad’s screen, which will make the experience even better for those who enjoy drawing on paper.